duc2h/tokoin-simple-test/README.md

 ## Explan what i do.
 ### Structure, design code:
 * I apply structure this because it's quite easy to understand, clean and highly reuseable.
-* We have floder datas to init data from file .json, and mock data to unit test.
-Floder repositories to find data from memory have use worker pool (it's make )
+* We have folder datas to init data from file .json, and mock data to unit test.
+* Folder repositories are defind method can use to find data from memory.
+Folder repo-impl is implement method from repositories, it applies worker pool to make betterFolder performance (i'll explain it late).
+* Folder businesses are defind method to processing logic.
+Folder business-impl is implement method from businesses and interact with repositories to get data.